nimeshneema/William-Apple-Developer-Platform/Timeline.markdown

     Once we cover the above items, it will give a rock solid foundation (not pun intended) in understanding most of all what happens in both Swift and SwiftUI.
 Both of them utilise concepts from here heavily.

     -   Functions are very very pervasive in Swift.
-While functions are a crucial part of any programing environment, Swift leverages them to the next level.
+While functions are a crucial part of any programming environment, Swift leverages them to the next level.
 Swift language makes extensive use of some advance concepts in functions.
-(When I say functions, I am talking about functions in programming langauges in general)
+(When I say functions, I am talking about functions in programming languages in general)

-        As the programming evolved over the last decaded a lot of advance concepts around functions were developed (such as functions being first class citizen, closures, lambda).
+        As the programming evolved over the last decades a lot of advance concepts around functions were developed (such as functions being first class citizen, closures, lambda).

         Swift language makes extensive use of advance concepts in functions which help provide us with pretty powerful thought tooling when it comes to writing code.